 - Inherited syndromes - eg, long QT syndrome, Brugada's syndrome.

-- Malfunction of pacemaker or implantable cardioverter defibrillator (ICD).
+- Malfunction of a pacemaker or implantable cardioverter defibrillator (ICD).

 - Drug-induced arrhythmias.